patagonaa/esphome-daly-hkms-bms-can/README.md

 - 100A 15S K-Series BMS
 - 100A 8-24S "100 Balance" Active Balance BMS

-> [!CAUTION]
-> This is not tested thorougly (yet), use at your own risk and check if data is plausible!

 Also see https://github.com/syssi/esphome-daly-bms for a similar component that uses BLE.

 ## Configuration